Attention: Here be dragons

 # Load the dock scene and instantiate it.

-# Add the loaded scene to the docks.
+# Create the dock and add the loaded scene to it.

 # Note that LEFT_UL means the left of the editor, upper-left dock.